Empowering Communities Across Africa

 ABOUT PARPACA

-Its structure is tailored to ensure accountability, strategic alignment, and delivery of high-impact, evidence-informed interventions across the continent.
+This structure ensures accountability, strategic alignment, and the delivery of high-impact, evidence-informed interventions that strengthen governance and improve lives across the continent.

 We are aligned with the United Nations Sustainable Development Goals (SDGs) hinged on the transformative Principal Leave no one behind (LNOB) with an emphasis on human rights reflected in the SDGs below